 Best Processor For Mobile 2025: Complete List

 We have compiled a list of the top 90 mobile processors.
 It has the mobile processor ranking and benchmark scores from the most trusted sites.
+So, if you want the best processor for mobile, here is the list.

 | Rank | Processor Name | Antutu Score | Geekbench Scores | My Score |